 OF CANARY WHARFE

-In the heart of Canary Wharfe, the new Lincoln Plaza is the perfect place to stay if you are going to the O2 or ExCel or want to explore the other-side-of-the-river attractions such as Greenwich or flying from London City Airport.
+In the heart of Canary Wharf, the new Lincoln Plaza is the perfect place to stay if you are going to the O2 or ExCel or want to explore the other-side-of-the-river attractions such as Greenwich or flying from London City Airport.

 Set in the middle of the city’s commercial and commercial hub it’s outside is very misleading – but step inside and you are in for a treat.

 It is a bit difficult to find I heard from a colleague.
-But my partner being a London boy and me having worked in Canary Wharfe as a magazine editor some years ago decided to follow our own directions taking the tube to Bank and then boarding the Docklands Railway to South Quay.
+But my partner being a London boy and me having worked in Canary Wharf as a magazine editor some years ago decided to follow our own directions taking the tube to Bank and then boarding the Docklands Railway to South Quay.
 From there its only a short taxi ride (if you have luggage) or a reasonable walk of only around five minutes.

 The exterior of the hotel is very industrial in its design with lots of large windows and concrete but the far side of the hotel, which we discovered the next day has a more pleasant outlook.